biocypher/biochatter-paper/manuscript.md

 Fully local solutions are available given sufficient hardware (starting with contemporary laptops), but are not highly scalable.
 ](images/biochatter_architecture.png "Architecture"){#fig:architecture}

-The framework is designed to be composable, meaning that any of its components can be exchanged with other implementations (Figure @fig:overview).
+The framework is designed to be modular, meaning that any of its components can be exchanged with other implementations (Figure @fig:overview).
 Functionalities include:

 - **basic question answering** with LLMs hosted by providers (such as OpenAI) as well as locally deployed open-source models